How to Ask for a Pay Rise

 By meeting face-to-face with your manager, it allows you to witness their reaction but also negotiate and produce counterarguments.

 Depending on the size of your company, you may need to approach your line manager first.
 Going over your line manager’s head, straight to your boss, bypassing the chain of command, is never a good idea.

 Your line manager may even be able to assist your request and offer a recommendation to the boss for an increase of your salary.

 You don’t have to wait for your annual performance review though.
-While there is no perfect moment, there is certainly some occasions better than others.
+While there is no perfect time, some moments are better than others.
 An example would be after an achievement, you may have completed a successful project, you may have clinched a deal, brought on a new client, increased monthly sales to record levels or maybe your manager asks you to take on more responsibilities.

-What to Do if Your Pay Rise Request Is Turned Down?
+What if Your Pay Rise is Turned Down?

-Try discussing a timetable with your boss and some goals you need to achieve in order for them to grant you a pay increase.
-If management makes it clear that you will not be getting a pay rise anytime soon, you will have to decide whether your current employer values you enough and if it is worth staying with them or if it is time to seek pastures new.
+Try discussing a timetable with your boss and some goals you need to achieve in order for them to grant you a pay rise.
+If management makes it clear that you will not be getting a pay rise anytime soon, you’ll have to decide whether your current employer values you enough and if it’s worth staying with them or if it’s time to seek somewhere new and somewhere better.